Home Writing Contest Submit Proposal Join Our Team About Us

 • Jun 9

-A building powered entirely by renewable energy, lights, appliances, and climate regulation systems running fully off-grid without fossil fuels might sound like a futuristic idea.
-For Professor Scott Sklar, it’s long been reality.
-His career began in the 1970s, a decade at the forefront of American energy policy and the rise of an environmental movement.
+A building powered entirely by renewable energy might sound futuristic.
+For Professor Scott Sklar, however, it has long been a reality.
+His career began in the 1970s, a pivotal decade for American energy policy and the environmental movement.

-Today, he continues to inspire the next generation of sustainable innovators while actively promoting the integration of efficient energy, renewable sources, and creative design within his teaching.
+Today, he inspires the next generation of sustainable innovators.
+He actively promotes efficient energy, renewable resources, and creative design in his teaching.

 Early Days and Motivations

 “No one’s going to interfere with your sunlight, your wind, your water, your heat...
-It was an inexhaustible supply,” Sklar said.
-“It couldn’t be controlled by anyone.”
+It was an inexhaustible supply,” Sklar stated.
+"It couldn’t be controlled by anyone."

-For Sklar, this independence was a driving force.
-He realized that traditional energy industries, such as oil and gas, didn’t want to see these new technologies developed as they sought to keep their monopoly over the energy market.
-This pushback was just another motivator for Sklar to pursue renewable energy, develop clean power, and expand awareness.
+This independence became a driving force for him.
+Traditional energy industries, such as oil and gas, aimed to maintain their monopoly over the market.
+Their pushback motivated Sklar to pursue renewable energy, develop clean power, and raise awareness surrounding energy issues.

 The Potential of Energy Efficiency

-“I don’t want us to go 100% solar, I want us to go 100% maximum energy efficiency,” Sklar said.
-“It’s always less expensive to save energy than generate it from any source.”
+“I don’t want us to go 100% solar; I want us to go 100% maximum energy efficiency,” Sklar explained.
+“It’s always cheaper to save energy than to generate it from any source.”

-In 1995, Sklar founded The Stella Group, Ltd, now a global business with the goal of “elegant integration,” which encapsulates the blending of energy efficiency, all renewable energy sources, and various forms of energy storage.
-Now, as a professor at the George Washington University's Sustainable Urban Planning Master of Professional Studies and Graduate School of Professional Studies, he teaches this philosophy in his courses, such as “Energy Resources” and “Renewable Energy & Critical Infrastructure.”
+In 1995, Sklar founded The Stella Group, Ltd. This global business focuses on “elegant integration,” which combines energy efficiency and renewable sources with energy storage.
+Now, as a professor at George Washington University's Sustainable Urban Planning Master of Professional Studies and Graduate School of Professional Studies, he teaches this philosophy.
+His courses, such as “Energy Resources” and “Renewable Energy & Critical Infrastructure,” emphasize these principles.

-“Even in the desert we grow food,” he explained.
+“Even in the desert, we grow food,” he added.
 “There is sunlight everywhere.”

 Creative Side of Renewable Energy + Benefits

-Not only does solar daylighting provide the chance to improve aesthetics, but it also has measurable mental and physical benefits.
-Research shows that full-spectrum light can boost productivity, reduce sickness for students and workers, and even increase retail sales.
-Notably, in Japan, solar-heated water is promoted for its skin health benefits, reducing allergies, and improving overall well-being.
-Furthermore, the EU-funded TilePlus project, developed with support from German climate tech firm Autarq and involving participants in Denmark, Germany, Norway, and Sweden, highlights how European architects are leading sustainable design.
-The project’s solar roofing shingles seamlessly replace traditional ones, offering both protection and efficiency as they generate electricity.
+For instance, solar-heated water is also promoted in Japan for its skin health benefits.
+It reduces allergies and improves overall well-being.
+Furthermore, the EU-funded TilePlus project, developed with support from Autarq and involving Denmark, Germany, Norway, and Sweden, highlights how European architects are leading sustainable design.
+This project’s solar roofing shingles replace traditional materials, providing protection while generating electricity.

-Sklar is passionate about more than just technology — he is driven by the human impact of renewable energy products.
-As a long-time advocate for sustainability, Sklar emphasizes the importance of inspiring the next generation of clean energy innovators, he said.
+Sklar’s focus extends beyond technology—he emphasizes the human impact of renewable energy products.
+A long-time advocate for sustainability, Sklar aims to inspire the next generation of clean energy innovators.

-For example, lightweight, inflatable solar lights, designed by two South African students who later met with Professor Sklar in Washington, D.C., provide critical power to off-grid communities, revolutionizing how people access energy.
-These low-cost devices, which charge in sunlight for just an hour and provide several hours of illumination, have brought critical power to off-grid communities.
-Further, these devices reduce the need for kerosene, a game-changing improvement in limiting the need for crude oil products.
+For example, lightweight, inflatable solar lights designed by South African students provide essential power to off-grid communities.
+These low-cost devices charge in sunlight for an hour, providing several hours of illumination.
+They drastically reduce reliance on kerosene, presenting a game-changing advantage in limiting crude oil dependency.

-Sklar highlights how we take light for granted in industrialized areas and how these innovations can transform lives in remote regions.
-“We have over 8 billion people on this planet, a third of them have no electricity,” Sklar said.
+“We have over 8 billion people on this planet, a third of them have no electricity,” Sklar remarked, highlighting the disparities in energy access.

-To address these shortages, Sklar collaborated with representatives from the WHO and the United Nations to advocate for solar and wind clinics.
-By understanding the needs of the medical providers and assessing the right technologies, his team helped deploy sustainable power systems such as solar and wind-powered clinics in affected areas during a real-time crisis, offering a blueprint for medical resilience in the future.
+To address these gaps, Sklar worked with the WHO and the United Nations to advocate for solar and wind clinics.
+By understanding medical providers' needs and assessing suitable technologies, his team deployed sustainable power systems.
+These systems, including solar and wind-powered clinics during a crisis, offer a blueprint for medical resilience in the future.

 Agrivoltaics and Clean Farming

-Professor Scott Sklar in the field at the largest agrivoltaics project in Washington, D.C April 2023
+Professor Scott Sklar in the field at the largest agrivoltaics project in Washington, D.C. in April 2023

-Professor Scott Sklar in the field at the largest agrivoltaics project in Washington, D.C April 2023
+Professor Scott Sklar in the field at the largest agrivoltaics project in Washington, D.C. in April 2023

-This system was installed at the convent on the Catholic University campus, which doubles as a community garden, and now bears the title of the largest solar installation within the city borders of Washington, D.C.
-The convent now serves as a model for urban clean energy, demonstrating how innovative design can redefine the relationship between agriculture and renewable energy generation.
+Located at the convent on the Catholic University campus, this project doubles as a community garden.
+It is now recognized as the largest solar installation within the borders of Washington, D.C.
+The convent serves as a model for urban clean energy, blending agriculture and renewable energy generation.

-Conclusion - Inspiration for The Next Gen of Innovators
+Conclusion: Inspiration for The Next Generation of Innovators

-Professor Sklar’s work continues to inspire the next generation of clean energy innovators.
-Through his teaching, collaboration with students, and global partnerships, he encourages young leaders to think creatively and challenge conventional approaches.
+Professor Sklar's work continues to motivate the next generation of clean energy innovators.
+Through teaching and global partnerships, he encourages students to think creatively while challenging conventional approaches.

 The Catalyst looks forward to hosting Professor Sklar on an upcoming podcast, where he will delve deeper into the groundbreaking projects that inspire and energize him.